RavPower FileHub AC750

 Bluetooth speakers & headphones

 We wouldn't advise taking an expensive pair of headphones on holiday with you.
 It's all too easy to lose them when you drunk drop them in the pool.
-We've reviewed a number of sub-£50 earphones in our best budget headphones group test, and a recent standout are the Rock Jaw V2.
+We've reviewed a number of sub-£50 earphones in our best budget headphones group test, and a recent standout are the SoundMagic E11C.

-The Rock Jaw is another essential travel accessory for backpackers, business travelers and family tourists alike.
-The earphones look expensive (they're not, at just £29.95 from Amazon), but more importantly they sound great for a pair of cheapies.
+These in-ear headphones are another essential travel accessory for backpackers, business travelers and family tourists alike.
+The earphones look expensive, but more importantly they sound great for a pair of cheapies.

 E-readers & tablets